SixArm/mast-cell-help/topics/air-filters/index.md

 Air filters are devices designed to remove particles, allergens, contaminants, and pollutants from the air, improving indoor air quality.
 These filters are commonly used in air purifiers and HVAC (Heating, Ventilation, and Air Conditioning) systems,

 When choosing an air filter for an air purifier, consider the specific pollutants you want to target, the size of particles to be filtered, and the clean air delivery rate (CADR) of the purifier.
+See also [activated carbon filters](../activated-carbon-filters/).

 **Common types:**